nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-elements/nuxeo-elements-quickstart.md

 ### Retrieving Users

-Replace the hard-coded user listing with actual data: use the **nuxeo-resource&nbsp;**element and Nuxeo's REST API, namely the `/api/v1/user/search` endpoint, and to retrieve a list of users.
+Replace the hard-coded user listing with actual data: use the **nuxeo-resource** element and Nuxeo's REST API, namely the `/api/v1/user/search` endpoint, and to retrieve a list of users.

 ```xml
 <section data-route="users">